Most of us have experienced the irritation of a mouth ulcer at some point.

 Anxious habits such as chewing the inside of your cheek could also be at the root of mouth ulcers in the absence of any clear medical explanation.

-Low levels of iron (anaemia), and a deficiency of zinc and B vitamins, including vitamin B12 have been linked to mouth ulcers1.
+Low levels of iron (anaemia), and a deficiency of zinc and B vitamins, including vitamin B12 have been linked to mouth ulcers.5

 Your mouth can mirror what’s going on in your gut.
 This is why bad breath is often a side effect of gut imbalances and acid reflux.
-Yes - your gut and mouth are directly linked, and the latest research shows that they share some of the same microbial species3.
+Yes - your gut and mouth are directly linked, and the latest research shows that they share some of the same microbial species.7

-Disorders such as Coeliac disease (an intolerance to gluten) and inflammatory bowel diseases such as ulcerative colitis and Crohn’s disease are some of the more serious causes behind mouth ulcers.
-Inflammatory bowel diseases can only be diagnosed by a doctor.
+Disorders such as Coeliac disease (an intolerance to gluten) and inflammatory bowel diseases such as ulcerative colitis and Crohn’s disease are some of the more serious causes behind mouth ulcers.8

 This is because they cause inflammation in your digestive system – of which your mouth is a part.
+Remember, inflammatory bowel diseases can only be diagnosed by a doctor.

 However, these conditions are not usually the cause of mouth ulcers in absence of other symptoms – so don’t worry.

 Mouth ulcers aren’t usually caused by an infection.
 However, if you get multiple mouth ulcers at once and they keep coming back (more than a couple of times a year) it might be classed as recurrent aphthous stomatitis (RAS).
 In these cases, the mouth ulcer might be a secondary symptom of a viral or bacterial infection.9

 Infections which can trigger mouth ulcers include herpes simplex, or the cold sore virus, chickenpox, and hand, foot and mouth disease.10